 These almond flour pancakes have saved me so much time and preparation!
 Before this, I would make regular pancakes for my kids and a separate batter for myself.
 Since making the switch to this recipe, they haven’t noticed a difference.
 And because the main ingredient is almond flour, they will keep you and your little ones (if you’ve got them) full for much longer.

-- Vanilla Extract: Vanilla extract lends sweetness.
+- Vanilla Extract: Include vanilla extract for a touch of sweetness.

 The full recipe with measurements is in the recipe card below.

-Combine dry ingredients in a mixing bowl and set them aside.
+Step 1: Combine dry ingredients in a mixing bowl and set them aside.

-Whisk almond milk, eggs, and vanilla in a small bowl.
+Step 2: Whisk almond milk, eggs, and vanilla in a small bowl.

-Pour the wet ingredients into the bowl with the dry ingredients, and stir to combine.
+Step 3: Pour the wet ingredients into the bowl with the dry ingredients, and stir to combine.

-Warm a non-stick skillet or griddle over medium-low heat.
+Step 4: Warm a non-stick skillet or griddle over medium-low heat.
 Once the surface is warm, use a ¼ measuring cup to distribute the batter.
-Cook the pancakes for 1-2 minutes per side, adjusting the heat so that the middle cooks without burning the outside (see note).

-Once the first side cooks through, flip it, and give the pancake a light tap to spread the mixture.
+Step 5: Once the first side cooks through, flip it, and give the pancake a light tap to spread the mixture.
 Then, cook for another 1-2 minutes.

-Serve the pancakes with butter or maple syrup, and enjoy!
+Step 6: Serve the pancakes with butter or maple syrup, and enjoy!

 - If it looks as though the batter is too thick, add more almond milk until it reaches the right consistency.
 Similarly, if the batter appears too thin, sprinkle more almond flour until you get it right.